code-423n4/2022-11-foundation-findings/README.md

-🚨Placeholder Repo for solo contest. 🚨 Do Not Delete. 🚨

 # Foundation Exhibition, Scheduling & Early Access Solo Audit by Lambda

 Unless otherwise discussed, this repo will be made public after contest completion, sponsor review, judging, and two-week issue mitigation window.